Coinbase Review 2022 From a Long-Term User and Early Crypto Adopter

 However, these fees are replaced if another variable fee is larger.
 And that can depend on region, product feature and payment type.
 For example, buying Bitcoin with a debit card comes with a 3.99% fee and that can be higher than the fixed fees.

 After having used an account with this platform and others, my Coinbase review results in a solid four out of five stars.
-The platform is easy to use and continues to improve.
-If Coinbase would be able to lower fees even more, I’d consider bumping it up to five out of five stars.
+The platform is easy to use and is always improving.
+If Coinbase was able to lower fees even more, I’d consider bumping it up to a five out of five.

 About Brian Kehm